ppy/osu-wiki/wiki/Legal/Privacy/en.md

 - Your current location
 - Your interests
 - Your occupation
-- Your social media presence (twitter, discord, skype, website)
+- Your social media presence (Twitter, Discord, website)
 - Your avatar and profile cover images
 - Your signature